marioverhaeg/Verhaeg.IoT.BVMS.Sensor/README.md

 This service allows other services to subscribe to BVMS events using websocket or get the status of BVMS using REST calls.

 # Deployment
-For now, just copy the files includes in this Github to a directory of your choice.
+The BVMS SDK needs to be installed in the system where you run this service.
+The BVMS SDK is part of the BVMS set-up package.
+To deploy the service, for now, just copy the files includes in this Github to a directory of your choice.
 You can easily deploy the service using the commandline:

 ```
 cd C:\Windows\Microsoft.NET\Framework[64]\[version]